 2. Install security software

-If you’re filing your taxes with an online service, hackers can gain most of this information in one location.
+If you’re filing your taxes online, hackers can gain most of this information in one location.
 To help avoid this possibility, use trusted security software for all your devices.

 And when your software alerts you to an update, approve it quickly.
 Or set your system to allow automatic updates.
 Updates are often designed to target the latest viruses or security threats.